 Your home office deduction is just one piece of your tax-preparation puzzle; it’s always best to speak with your tax professional about the complexities of your potential deductions.
 If you’re looking for financial planning advice, a Farm Bureau financial advisor can help you strategize to ensure both you and your business are set up for success.

-From materials prepared by Broadridge Investor Communication Solutions, Inc.
+Sourced in part from materials prepared by Broadridge Investor Communication Solutions, Inc.

 These materials are provided for general information and educational purposes based upon publicly available information from sources believed to be reliable — we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.